Table of Contents

 Why Doesn't My Shaving Soap Lather?
 The Hard Water Problem

+Understanding the interaction between your shaving cream, hard water minerals, buildup, and lather is the key to diagnosing why your shave feels off.
 Hard water contains elevated levels of calcium (Ca²⁺) and magnesium (Mg²⁺) ions — both carry a +2 electrical charge.
 Shaving soaps are built on sodium or potassium fatty acid salts.
 When you mix those salts with hard water, the calcium and magnesium ions "hijack" the soap molecules and form insoluble compounds — what you know as soap scum.

 Instead of building a rich, slick lather, your soap is essentially reacting with the minerals in the water and forming a gray, curd-like residue that rinses away without protecting your skin.
 The harder your water, the worse this reaction becomes.
 You end up with: